nyx-project/vyhub-documentation/docs/guide/shop/payment_gateway.md

 5. Click `Create` and edit the payment gateway again.
 At the bottom, copy the `Webhook URL` to your clipboard.
 6. Back in the `PayPal Developer` portal, click `Add Webhook` under `LIVE WEBHOOKS` and paste the copied URL.
 7. Select `All events`, scroll down and click `Save`.
+8. Copy the `Webhook ID` of the created webhook into the form and click `Edit`.

 ## Stripe